 2014, Eponymous EP mixes by Ishu (unreleased due to general poverty and teacher training) this features musical material which would later be used for Agency Dub Collective on Bang For Your Buck and 3oB on Like it or Not, some verses also appear on the 2019 Sub Detonator album More Isn’t Less, (Dub Ninja Productions).

-– Eponymous EP instrumentals also available on request –
+– Eponymous EP [SHELVED] vocal version deleted, instrumentals available on request –

-2006 Droids/No Compromise EP featuring MC Martyr/Ptaphysics/Cox 1 (Mastered but not released with shelving of Decaytech Daydream)
+2006 Droids/No Compromise EP featuring MC Martyr/Pataphysics/Cox 1 (Mastered but not released with shelving of Decaytech Daydream)

 2005, 1x Invalid Character Builder, by 3oclock Bogey.
 Debut EP release, mastered by Jon Hopkins.
 Produced on IBM 486 computer with acid pro and minijack internal soundcard – lowfi production on computer speakers.
 10 bespoke CD copies were made, given away as gifts and business cards.

 2004 Bronx-Melbourne Artefacts, by South Bronx Defence Ministers (featuring 3oB, Clarance Boddyker and Krisdafari). never to be released.

 2017 Los Maestros, by Dub Ninja and 3oB with Gfresh (produced by Dan Sommariva and Liam O’Connell)

 2017 Bang For Your Buck, produced by 3oB

 2013 Beggars Belief, (co-produced by Liam O’Connell, Stephen Phillips, Wayne Bennett, Dan Sommariva)